dub9999/dbus-solcast-forecast/README.md

 Purpose is to set the value at path /Settings/CGwacs/MaxDischargePower for service 'com.victronenergy.settings'

-Calculation is based upon:
+Calculation is made using:
 - A forecast of the solar production retrieved from Solcast API: pv_estimate provided on a 30mn period interval
 - A forecast of the consumption based on the last 24 hours consumption also calculated on a 30 mn period interval

-Solar forecast query and MaxDichargePower calculation run every 3 hours (to remain within the 10 query per day authorized by Solcast for hobbyist accounts)
+Solar forecast query and MaxDichargePower calculation run every 3 hours (to remain within the 10 queries per day authorized by Solcast for hobbyist accounts)

 Forecast consumption is updated every 30 mn (for the value of the period ending)